thenmozhi-krishnan/Infosys-Responsible-AI-Toolkit/responsible-ai-workbench/README.md

     /v1/questionnaire/Details
     /v1/questionnaire/riskDashboardDetails/{userid}/{useCaseName}
     /v1/questionnaire/ResubmitDetails/{userid}/{useCaseName}
 You will need to store questions and their associated options and score in the database based on your project's specific requirements.
-Additionally, some code modifications may be necessary to align with your database schema and design and for below API's,
+Additionally, some code modifications may be necessary to align with your database schema and design and for above API's,

-    /v1/questionnaire/lotAssign
-    /v1/questionnaire/telemetryUrlAdd
-    /v1/questionnaire/telemetryUrlGet/{tenant}
-    /v1/questionnaire/workbench/uploadFile
-you will need the telemetry URL's to be stored in the database based on your project's specific requirements.
-Additionally, some code modifications may be necessary to align with your database schema and design
+    /v1/questionnaire/lotAssign  -- This api is not in use - It will be deperecated in next release /v1/questionnaire/workbench/uploadFile -- Internally it's working & the response is null.
+Will be updated from next release.

 ## Contact
-If you have more questions or need further insights, feel free to Connect with us @infosysraitoolkitI@infosys.com
+If you have more questions or need further insights, feel free to Connect with us @ ResponsibleAI@infosys.com